Ankush6002008/Smart-Parking-system/README.md

 This rotational scanning approach:

-Maximizes coverage with just one sensor
+1.Maximizes coverage with just one sensor

-Minimizes cost and hardware complexity
+2.Minimizes cost and hardware complexity

-Provides real-time parking availability updates
+3.Provides real-time parking availability updates

 The system can be integrated with a cloud dashboard or app to guide drivers to available spaces, reducing congestion and wait times.